katlyn75/react-quiz/README.md

 ## Rules

+1. Use standard lab process: fork this repo and clone locally.
 1. **Make an initial commit when you start your work**
 1. You have **25 minutes** to complete what you can.
 1. You must complete this work on your own within the allotted time